Poultry Tech Summit Menu

-Poultry Tech Summit 2023 was held on November 6-8 in Atlanta, Georgia.
+Poultry Tech Summit returns as an in-person event on November 3-5, 2025, at the Atlanta Airport Marriott in Atlanta, Georgia.

-The event presents groundbreaking innovation and insightful presentations with deep dialogue on new prospective solutions and next-generation technologies.
+Attendees can expect the same groundbreaking innovation and insightful presentations that made the previous events well-attended with deep dialogue on new prospective solutions and next-generation technologies.

 Highlights from Poultry Tech Summit 2023